Sheldon-Lloyd/Cyber.Beast/comic/makkusu/6/readme.md

 Airiona tells Max that Minia and Jax is probably the worst matchup they can get

-Max: It's been a week/month since joining the Cyvolters.
-Well actually a lot has changed since.
-The Cyvolter created what everyone is calling a citizens league.
-So officially I'm a member of CyNet/CyTek(named after the tech I created).

 ## Act 2
 Spike Talks about the New "Citizens league"

+Spike: It's been a week/month since The Cyvolter officially created CyNet/CyTek(named after the tech Max created) everyone is calling it the citizens league.

-Max notices that Minia and Jax seems to be fused with 2 complete different Cyber.Beast at the same time and tells Airiona I thought that wasn't possible.
+Max notices that Minia and Jax seems to be fused with 2 completely different Cyber.Beast at the same time and tells Airiona I thought that wasn't possible.

 Airiona tells Max that they are Xybrids that they have two tails so they can use two cyber.beast at a time.
 She explain in further detail how it works.